Yiwen-Yang-666/Survival-Analysis/README.md

 Semi-supervised:

-   -Improved SPC (supervised principal components) and used the improved version to solve classification of the survival data.
+   ---Improved SPC (supervised principal components) and used the improved version to solve classification of the survival data.

-   -Applied supervised clustering and nearest shrunken centroids to solve classification of the survival data
+   ---Applied supervised clustering and nearest shrunken centroids to solve classification of the survival data

 Depending on the clinical data:

-   -Adopted median cut to create class labels and then trained the nearest shrunken centroids classifier to solve classification     of the survival data.
+  ---Adopted median cut to create class labels and then trained the nearest shrunken centroids classifier to solve classification     of the survival data.

-  -Developed a model that applied MRMR (minimum-redundancy maximum-relevancy) feature selection and Naïve Bayesian classifier to    solve classification of the survival data.
+  ---Developed a model that applied MRMR (minimum-redundancy maximum-relevancy) feature selection and Naïve Bayesian classifier to solve classification of the survival data.

 Unsupervised:

-  -Implemented unsupervised techniques (e.g. hierarchical clustering) and then trained the nearest shrunken centroids classifier    to solve classification of the survival data.
+  ---Implemented unsupervised techniques (e.g. hierarchical clustering) and then trained the nearest shrunken centroids        classifier to solve classification of the survival data.

 Future Work:

-  -Planned to develop a semi-supervised model that applied the MRMR and Naïve Bayesian classifier.
+  ---Planned to develop a semi-supervised model that applied the MRMR and Naïve Bayesian classifier.

-  -Planned to adopt GENN (Genetic Evolution Neural Network) to find gene-gene interaction.
+  ---Planned to adopt GENN (Genetic Evolution Neural Network) to find gene-gene interaction.

 Impact

-  -The improved version of SPC got pretty good performance.
+  ---The improved version of SPC got pretty good performance.

-  -The semi-supervised model overpowered the other two types of approaches.
+  ---The semi-supervised model overpowered the other two types of approaches.

-  -The methods based on clinical data were valid on our gene data.
+  ---The methods based on clinical data were valid on our gene data.